...

 • Neuroprotective

-While no food is off-limits when taking Semaglutide, certain foods can also cause side effects.
+While no food is off-limits when taking GLP-1, certain foods can also cause side effects.
 These include fatty foods, processed foods, and foods with added sugar.
 These can be the toughest for your body to digest and the most likely to cause nausea while taking these medications.

 Here are some key points to consider if you decide to include alcohol in your diet while taking a GLP-1 medication: